The Nurse's Guide To Finding A Job

-Some resumes begin with an objective such as, “Skilled registered nurse seeking position in home health care.”
+Some resumes begin with an objective such as, “Skilled registered nurse seeking a position in home health care.”
 An objective truly states the obvious and should be saved for your cover letter.
 Rather, use a professional summary at the top of your resume in order to highlight your accomplishments, credentials, experience, and special skills.

 Make your summary as non-generic as possible and brand your resume as a document unique to who you are as a nurse.
 If your summary could be applied to most any other nurse, it’s definitely too generic.

 If you are applying for a position where specific qualifications are required, make sure those qualifications are clearly reflected in your resume.
 Further, if certain keywords in a job posting appear to be very important for this particular position, consider utilizing some of those keywords in your summary.